 6. Always Sample Copious Amounts As You Go

-Use Christmas music as sight reading practice during these next two months.
-By exposing your students to a wide sampling of music of the season you are building their repertoire knowledge while they work on their sight reading skills.
+Use Christmas music as sight-reading practice during these next two months.
+By exposing your students to a wide sampling of the music of the season you are building their repertoire knowledge while they work on their sight-reading skills.
 There’s nothing worse than playing the same piano piece for 6 weeks.
-Shake it up with sight reading, lead sheets, chording… all things you can easily do with Christmas Carols.
+Shake it up with sight-reading, lead sheets, chording… all things you can easily do with Christmas Carols.